Nabegh-Anane/RabahMe/README.md

 ## Getting Started

-To get started with Pet/Asset Tracker Pro, follow these steps:
+To get started with RabahMe, follow these steps:

 1. Clone the repository: `git clone https://github.com/Nabegh-Anane/RabahMe.git`
 2. Install dependencies as specified in the documentation.